Linear algebra over T-pairs: Dependence in terms of submatrix rank: Conditions 1 thru 6

 \begin{definition} Rows $\mathbf v_1, \dots, \mathbf v_m$ have \textbf{rank defect} $k$ if there are $k$ columns, which we denote as columns ${j_1}, \dots, {j_k}$, such that $a_{i,j_u} = \zero$ for all $1 \le i \le m$ and $1\le u \le k$. \end{definition}

-\begin{proposition} Suppose that $(\mcA,\mcA_0)$ is a LZS metatangible pair, cf.~\Dref{LZS}.
-Every $m\times m$ submatrix of a tangible .$m\times n$ matrix~$A$ has determinant $\zero$ if, for some $1 \le k<m$, $A$ has $k$ rows having rank defect $n+1-k.$\end{proposition} \begin{proof} This essentially is a theorem of Frobenius~\cite{Fro}, as explained in \cite[p.141]{Sch}, since the proof is combinatoric, keeping track of the entries that are $\zero$. \end{proof}
+\begin{proposition} Suppose that $(\mcA,\mcA_0)$ is a ZSF metatangible pair, cf.~\Dref{ZSF0}.
+Every $m\times m$ submatrix of a tangible $m\times n$ matrix~$A$ is $\zero$-singular if, for some $1 \le k<m$, $A$ has $k$ rows having rank defect $n+1-k.$\end{proposition} \begin{proof} This essentially is a theorem of Frobenius~\cite{Fro}, as explained in \cite[p.141]{Sch}, since the proof is combinatoric, keeping track of the entries that are $\zero$. \end{proof}